 TouchDesigner for interactive system integration

-Using TouchDesigner as an IO hub (input and output) for sensor-driven inputs, audio, textures, 3D assets, and real-time media pipelines across engines.
+Using TouchDesigner as an integration layer for sensor-driven inputs, audio, textures, 3D assets, and real-time media pipelines across engines.

 In sensor-driven interactive installations, the most fragile part is often the IO layer, the input and output glue between sensors, content, and hardware.
 It has to accept different formats, keep timing stable, and stay debuggable while artists and engineers keep changing things on site.

-When that layer holds, the technology fades into the background and the space feels responsive.
+When that layer works properly, the technology fades into the background and the space feels responsive and intuitive.

 Treating TouchDesigner as an IO hub makes it easier to connect engines and devices that were not designed to talk to each other directly.
 A single project can cover several roles at once in an interactive system integration workflow: